MechanicalRabbit/NarrativeTest.jl/test/index.md

     #-> false

 To implement the `runtests.jl` script, invoke `runtests()` without arguments.
-In this form, `runtests()` runs the tests specified as command-line parameters and exits with an appropriate exit code.
+In this form, `runtests()` gets the list of files from command-line parameters and, after testing is done, terminates the process with an appropriate exit code.

     julia = Base.julia_cmd()